TokenBrice/blog/content/posts/2021/crv-wars.md

 I tell you often, but it will never be enough: not only Curve is the most important DEX in DeFi but it is also **the most advanced protocol in terms of governance and tokenomics by far compared to anything else**.
 Even if you have no interest in Curve/Convex, it's essential to understand these protocols in order to properly consider what's going on in DeFi...
 Hopefully this article will help you!

-_🙏 Huge thanks to HHK, Charles, Thomas, Erwan & FrenchTony for proofreading the French version of this article and translating it integrally into English._
+_🙏 Huge thanks to HHK, Charles, Thomas, Erwan, [PhilH](https://twitter.com/phil_h) & FrenchTony for proofreading the French version of this article and translating it integrally into English._